 - Experimentation, collaboration, and individual creativity are cornerstones of the program that allow you to continuously rediscover the dynamic quality of the theatrical process

 - Connections to major theatre companies in town (including Pinnacle Acting Company, the Classical Greek Theatre Festival, and the Great Salt Lake Fringe Festival) that gives you access to internships and learning opportunities off campus

 About the Program

-With classes as small as 11 students, it’s nearly impossible to go unnoticed in Westminster’s theatre program.
-You’ll work side-by-side with devoted professors who are passionate about helping you succeed, and collaborate with classmates who push you to do your very best.
-Of course, performing is a huge part of the program and you’ll have the chance to tackle major roles even as a first-year student.
-You’ll have access to two performance spaces (one proscenium and one black box), as well as spacious scene and costume shops.
-We are also in the process of expanding the performing-arts spaces on campus, adding more rooms for music and theatre rehearsals, larger shop spaces, and a new dance studio.
+With classes as small as 11 students, it’s nearly impossible to go unnoticed in Westminster’s Theatre program.
+You’ll work side-by-side with devoted professors who are passionate about helping you succeed and collaborate with classmates who push you to do your very best.
+Performing is a huge part of the program.
+You’ll have the chance to tackle major roles even as a first-year student and have access to 2 performance spaces (1 proscenium and 1 black box) and spacious scene and costume shops.
+Westminster is also in the process of expanding Florence J. Gillmor Hall, creating enhanced classroom, rehearsal, and performance spaces.

 What You'll Learn

-- Develop the skills needed to produce creative, expressive, and distinctive work on the page, on-stage, and backstage.
+- Demonstrate the skills needed to produce creative, expressive, and distinctive work—on the page, on-stage, and backstage

-- Expand your personal, social, and global understanding by engaging in a diverse array of theatre work both on and off campus.
+- Examine their personal, social, and global understanding through engagement in an intentionally diverse array of theatre work—on campus, in site-specific settings, and community contexts